ianmiell/shutit-distro/make_certs/README.md

-pkg_config: description of module directory in here
+make_certs: description of module directory in here